wp-plugins/bepro-listings/readme.txt

 View our website for more examples and documenation http://www.beprosoftware.com/products/bepro-listings/

-* Dynamic Map - Setup a map anywhere showing the last listings on your site e.g. [generate_map show_paging=1]
+* Dynamic Map - Setup a map anywhere showing the last listings on your site e.g. [generate_map]
 * Basic Search - Allow users to search listings e.g. [search_form]
 * Filter Search - Allow users to do a more in depth search including, cost, date, etc e.g. [filter_form]
-* Listings - Show listings with optional paging e.g. [display_listings show_paging=1]
+* Listings - Show listings with optional paging e.g. [display_listings]
 * Add Listing Form - Give your users the ability to create listings.
-You can set a default user id for the listing or force registration. e.g. [create_listing_form register=1]
+You can set a default user id for the listing or force registration. e.g. [create_listing_form]

 = TROUBLE SHOOTING =